 Along with the achievement of the accreditation that comes with the completion of secondary schooling, the St Mary’s College senior program places a focus on who our students are becoming and looks to equip them with the tools to continue their learning and to be mindful of themselves and others both in their immediate and wider relationships and communities.
 The program looks to develop engaged, resilient young people who are challenged to serve as global citizens.

 At St Mary’s College, diverse learning needs are catered for in a nurturing environment and all forms of achievement are celebrated.
-We provide specific, flexible and targeted guidance and support for students with learning challenges and giftedness such as Guided Study, Homework Club, Acceleration Programs, in-class assistance and Refugee Support.
+We provide specific, flexible and targeted guidance and support for students with learning challenges and giftedness such as Guided Study, Homework Club, Acceleration Programs, in-class assistance.

 Differentiation occurs in all of our programs in all year levels to ensure we cater to each and every student.
 Adjustments are made on an individual student basis, so that strengths, weaknesses and learning preferences are accommodated.
 This is a high-impact teaching strategy, meaning it is grounded in sound educational research that shows strong evidence of improved student outcomes.
 Our individualised approach to student learning ensures that students requiring additional help, acceleration and extension will receive support tailored to their needs.